symfony-si/symfony-docs-sl/components/security/authorization.rst

     i.e. ``VoterInterface::ACCESS_GRANTED``, ``VoterInterface::ACCESS_DENIED``
     or ``VoterInterface::ACCESS_ABSTAIN``;

-The security component contains some standard voters which cover many use
+The Security component contains some standard voters which cover many use
 cases:

 AuthenticatedVoter